Klvxn/ecommerce-API/README.md

 Using django/django rest framework to design an e-commerce API using braintree as payment gateaway for credit card purchases.

 The API includes
-1. Authentication using Json Web Tokens
+1. JWT Authentication
 2. Swagger documentation
 3. Braintree payment gateway integration
+4. Debug toolbar

 ### Requirements